Mon – Sun: 24/7 Plumbing

 Toilet Cistern Lid

-Standard household toilets are generally made up of several components, including the bowl and the cistern.
+Standard household toilets generally comprise several components, including the bowl and the cistern.
 The cistern, which is usually located on the upper portion of the facility, is the component that holds water that is used for flushing the toilet.
 It is also commonly called a tank.

-The cistern is close to the bowl in modern-day toilets, called close-coupling.
-Earlier, the tank used to be placed high above the toilet bowl and connected by a pipe.
+In modern-day toilets, the cistern is close to the bowl, a process called close-coupling.
+Earlier, the tank was placed high above the toilet bowl and connected by a pipe.
 Another option was to conceal the cistern within the cabinetry, wall, or ceiling.

-Some flush pipe mechanism is placed on the tank’s body or closed in all cisterns.
+In all cisterns, a flush pipe mechanism is placed on the tank’s body or closed.
 It can either be a lever or a push button, which, when pulled or pressed, releases the water from the tank into the toilet bowl.

 The Components Of A Toilet Cistern